WALL-E (character): Personality

-Because WALL•E has been alone for 700 years, he has developed a "glitch": sentience and a personality.
+Because WALL-E has been alone for 700 years, he has developed a "glitch": sentience and a personality.
 He has become very curious and he keeps anything interesting he can find.
-Even though he still obediently follows his directive, WALL•E can get distracted, collecting the trash rather than compacting it.
+Even though he still obediently follows his directive, WALL-E can get distracted, collecting the trash rather than compacting it.
 His most prized possession, Hello, Dolly!, teaches him how to hold hands, which he considers the way to say, "I love you."

 He has become very lonely, having nobody but Hal as his company, and is beginning to wonder whether there is more to life than his directive.
 So when he meets EVE, he quickly falls in love with her.
-WALL•E is very protective of EVE.
-When she shuts down after getting the plant, WALL•E places her on top of his transport (thinking she is charged by solar energy just as he is) and protects her from the weather waiting for her to "recharge".
+WALL-E is very protective of EVE.
+When she shuts down after getting the plant, WALL-E places her on top of his transport (thinking she is charged by solar energy just as he is) and protects her from the weather waiting for her to "recharge".
 At the repair center, he mistakes the equipment there as trying to torture her and rushes to her aid.
-When EVE was frustrated and discomforted by his interventions, he quickly remorses about it and knows when to back out in dangerous situations and let EVE handle the dealing, but still insists to follow and help her complete her directive.
+When EVE was frustrated and discomforted by his interventions, he is quickly remorseful about it.
+He also knows when to back out in dangerous situations and let EVE handle it, but still insists on following and helping her complete her directive.

 When he first learns about love, he is fascinated and wanted to find someone he loves for himself.
 When around EVE, he attempts to demonstrate his love for her in the best way he can, even when she didn't reciprocate her feelings at first.
 As the film progresses however, WALL-E is able to understand the importance of how love isn't just about holding hands, but taking time to know each other, trusting people and accepting who they are and what they are meant for.